1943 Detroit race riot: Riot

 The riots lasted three days and ended only after Mayor Jeffries and Governor Harry Kelly asked President Roosevelt to intervene.
 He invoked the Insurrection Act of 1807 and ordered in federal troops.
 About 6,000 troops imposed a curfew, restored peace and occupied the streets of Detroit.
-Over the course of three days of rioting, 34 people had been killed; 25 were African Americans, of which 17 were killed by the police (their forces were predominantly white and dominated by ethnic whites); 13 deaths remain unsolved; nine deaths reported were white, and out of the 1,800 arrests made, 85% of them were black, and 15% were white.
+Over the course of three days of rioting, 34 people had been killed; 25 were African Americans, of which 17 were killed by the police (their forces were predominantly white and dominated by ethnic white people); 13 deaths remain unsolved; nine deaths reported were white, and out of the 1,800 arrests made, 85% of them were black, and 15% were white.
 Of the approximately 600 persons injured, more than 75% were black people.

 The first casualty was a white civilian who was struck by a taxi.
 Later, four young white males shot and killed a 58-year-old black civilian, Mose McKissick, who was sitting at the bus stop.
 The triggerman, 16-year-old Aldo Trani, later said he shot Kiska since he "wanted to kill myself a Nigger."
-He and the rest of the group had hunted the city for blacks prior to the murder.
+He and the rest of the group had hunted the city for black people prior to the murder.
 Trani was convicted of manslaughter and sentenced to 5.5 years to 15 years in prison.
 Two other youths were convicted, Armando Mastantuono and Ralph Tancredi.
 Mastantuono was sentenced to 2.5 years to 15 years in prison, and Tancredi was sentenced to 1.5 years to 15 years in prison.
 Trani was released from prison after serving 2.5 years due to police misconduct during the investigation against him.

 A doctor went to a house call in a black neighborhood.
 He then was hit in the back of the head with a rock and beaten to death by black rioters.
 A couple years after the riot, a monument was dedicated to this doctor at the streets of East Grand Boulevard and Gratiot Avenue.